AuthenticaSA/Plug-and-Play-Auth/README.md

 ## About Authentica

-**Authentica** is a Saudi identity & communications platform that provides simple JSON APIs for **secure user verification** and **trusted messaging**.
-Teams use it to verify users, fight fraud, and streamline onboarding—especially for products serving users in the Kingdom of Saudi Arabia.
+**Authentica** is a Saudi identity verification platform that provides **simple, secure JSON APIs** for OTP, biometrics, and voice-based authentication.
+Teams use Authentica to **verify users, prevent fraud, and streamline onboarding** with fast, developer-friendly integration.

 **What Authentica offers**